Published: November 15, 2021 Last updated: May 21, 2026

 Measuring Epoxy by Volume Using Metered Pumps

-The metered pumps are convenient when you want to accurately measure and dispense the resin and hardener components in fairly small quantities of less than an ounce or up to a few ounces.
+Metered pumps are convenient when you want to accurately measure and dispense resin and hardener components in fairly small quantities of less than an ounce or up to a few ounces.
 These pumps are available in various mix ratios and are pre-calibrated to dispense the precise ratio of epoxy resin and hardener.
 You get a reliable cure and less mess dispensing epoxy with the pumps.

 Follow these steps to use metered pumps to dispense epoxy components: